jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-For certain use cases, users may require low level access to fine-grained functionally.
-Spring Boot for VMware GemFire's `org.springframework.geode:apache-geode-extensions` module and library builds on VMware GemFire's APIs by including several extensions with enhanced functionality to offer an experience familiar to Spring users inside a Spring context.
+For certain use cases, users may require low level access to fine-grained functionally. [spring-boot-gemfire-name]'s `org.springframework.geode:apache-geode-extensions` module and library builds on [vmware-gemfire-name]'s APIs by including several extensions with enhanced functionality to offer an experience familiar to Spring users inside a Spring context.